 What 10,000 Hours Really Taught Me About Career Growth

-You’ve probably heard of the 10,000-hour rule — the idea that it takes 10,000 hours of focused practice to master something.
+You’ve probably heard of the 10,000-hour rule in career growth — the idea that it takes 10,000 hours of focused practice to master something.
 What most people miss is this:It’s not just about mastery.
 It’s about becoming someone you didn’t know you could be.
-When I first heard that number, I thought of it like a finish line — something you cross, a … Read More
+When I first heard that number, I thought of it like a finish line — something … Read More